 Fact #3: Articles with 2,500+ words receive more shares and inbound links.

 However, HubSpot determined that articles with more than 2,500 words got the most social shares and earned the most inbound links.
-They analyzed the effect of word count from their own organic traffic and found that the sweet spot was between 2,250 and 2,500 words.
+It analyzed the effect of word count from its own organic traffic and found that the sweet spot was between 2,250 and 2,500 words.